 MDA Special Assessment.
 Assessments are used to fund specific projects or services.
-For 2016 these mandatory payments are used to fund the MDA’s Public Education Campaign.
+These mandatory payments are used to fund the MDA’s Public Education Campaign.
 These are broken out to show you how much of your money is used for these purposes.

 MDA Dental PAC.
 This optional payment is used to fund the MDA’s Political Action Committee, and is critical to the MDA and the success of our legislative programs in the state Legislature.
 Contributions to Dental PAC maintain your voice in the Legislature.
 Without a strong Dental PAC in Lansing, legislative decisions that affect your dental practice will be made without organized dentistry’s influence.

 ADPAC.
 This optional payment is used to fund the ADA’s Political Action Committee, which helps support the ADA’s legislative program.
 These contributions are used to support elected officials in the United States House of Representatives and Congress.

 Michigan Dental Association Foundation.
 This optional tax-deductible contribution supports the Michigan Dental Association Foundation, a 501(c)(3) philanthropic organization aligned with the Michigan Dental Association.
 Its mission is to provide financial support to individuals and programs whose focus is to enhance, educate and improve the dental profession and the oral health environment within Michigan.